Search: entire dictionary Yokoim headwords English headwords Yokoim pronunciation guide

 Speaker: Louis Kolisi,Dialect: Kundiman span>

-sentence I can see the pig
+sentence I saw the pig

-sentence I want to see the pig
+sentence I see the pig

-phrase my coconut
+phrase my canoe

 phrase my dog